Backcountry Ski and Snowboard Clinics

 What to Bring

-Red River Adventures tries to make your trip with us as easy as possible!
 We will clearly outline what we will provide and let you know what you need to bring.
-Generally all necessary group equipment for you to take part in our trips is included.
-Please NOTE!
-Skis, ski boots, poles, ice climbing boots and personal clothing are NOT included in the cost of trips.
-Rentals are available and RRA will assist you in reserving any gear you might need.
-We will provide trip specific lists to assist you in bringing the right things.
+Generally, all necessary group equipment for you to take part in our trips is included.
+RRA provides avalanche safety equipment, skis, splitboards, poles, and ice climbing boots.
+We will provide trip-specific lists to assist you in bringing the right things.

 Back to top